RakhithJK/dbeaver-dbeaver-wiki/Task-Management.md

 ![](images/ug/tools/task-view.png)

-You can configure Database Tasks View to see more or fewer View columns.
-Use right-click inside the Database Tasks tab and choose the `Configure columns` button from the menu.
+You can configure the Database Tasks View to see more or fewer View columns.
+Right-click inside the Database Tasks tab and choose the `Configure columns` button from the menu.

 ![](images/ug/tools/task-view-configure.png)